Rllyyy/repeatio/README.md

   </table>

 > **Warning**
-> To exit a list in markdown you have a blank line between the list and the following content or to blank spaces at the end of the last list item
+> To exit a list in markdown you have to add a blank line between the list and the following content or add two to blank spaces at the end of the last list item

 > **Note**
 > Unordered list in markdown can use asterisks (<code>*</code>), minuses (<code>-</code>) or pluses (<code>+</code>).